-If you want to shoot in UHD (Ultra High Definition), we’ve a 4K camcorder that produces near broadcast-quality footage.
-Backpackers and adventures will want something rather lighter and rugged, so we’ve got their back too.
+So if you want to shoot in UHD (Ultra High Definition), we’ve a 4K camcorder that produces near broadcast-quality footage.
+Backpackers and adventures will want something rather lighter and rugged, so we’ve got their back too with camcorders designed to be taken out on adventures.
 Statistically, most camcorder buyers (either new to the hobby or returning to the fold after early adventures with 8mm and VHS-C) are simply keen to record holidays and family events.
 If that’s you, we’ve some suggestions that are both easy in the hand and gentle on the pocket.

 The best camcorder crackers combine exceptional value and performance, but you might want to consider our choice of the best action cameras and best travel cameras too, depending on your budget and needs.